cstamas/vertx-sisu/README.md

 * `io.vertx.core.eventbus.EventBus` - the vertx Event bus (result of `vertx.eventBus()`)
 * `io.vertx.core.DeploymentOptions` - the deployment options of the verticle, to grab configuration

+In other words, these can be injected into your Verticles or components.

 ## `vertx-sisu-local` module

 Heavily inspired by Vert.x `vertx-service-factory`.
 Provides following prefix: